NetaC99/JaMoveo/README.md

 # JaMoveo
-The task was to build a live song application that lets an admin choose a song and broadcast its lyrics (with optional chords) to every connected in real time.
+The task was to build a live song application that lets an admin choose a song and broadcast its lyrics (with optional chords) to every connected in real time

 ## Requirements and how they were met: